andreamussap/ubuntu-tips/README.md

-# Tips and Troubleshoot for Ubuntu 16.04 LTS
+# Tips and Troubleshoot for Ubuntu 16.04

 Everytime I'm looking for a troubleshooting guide for Ubuntu I can never find a direct solution.
 I always have to search in many **articles** and **How To** guides, and gather information from different sources to resolve my problems.